ZhuominChen0819/ZhuominChen0819.github.io/pages/about-me.md

 ###### 2018.08-2021.07: Guest Student/Postdoc Fellow/Postdoc Investigator in Physical Oceanography
 * <i><b>Woods Hole Oceanographic Institution (WHOI)</b></i>, Woods Hole, MA
 * I was awarded a <b>National Research Council Postdoctoral Fellowship</b> (2018-2020) while working with [Dr. Young-Oh Kwon][4], [Dr. Ke Chen][5], [Dr. Paula Fratantoni (NOAA NMFS)][6], [Dr. Glen Gawarkiewicz][7], and [Dr. Terrence Joyce][8] about developing and evaluating a statistical forecasting system for oceanographic conditions and living marine resources over the Northeast U.S. Shelf.
-* I gave a guest lecture for the course "Coasts and Communities" at the School for the Environment, Umass-Boston, focusing on the impacts from climate change on the coastal communities, e.g., coastal ocean heatwaves, sea level rise, and storms.
+* I gave a guest lecture for the course "<b>Coasts and Communities</b>" at the School for the Environment, Umass-Boston, focusing on the impacts from climate change on the coastal communities, e.g., coastal ocean heatwaves, sea level rise, and storms.

 ###### 2013.08-2018.10: Doctor of Philosophy (Ph.D.) in Physical Oceanography
 * <i><b>Rutgers, the State University of New Jersey</b></i>, New Brunswick, NJ